 (We stared down big energy: NSW Minister Kean hails historic bill: Renew Economy: 26 Nov 2020)

 (Watershed week for clean and green energy policy: Hannam: The Age: 28 Nov 2020)

 (NSW’s plan to become a clean energy superpower: Matt Kean’s website)

 There are just three Liberal state governments: NSW, Tasmania, and South Australia, and each one is planning a massive increase in renewable energy.
-Their actions are endorsing the superpower vision, in stark contrast to the Federal Coalition’s ongoing demonisation of renewable energy.
+Their actions endorse the superpower vision, in stark contrast to the Federal Coalition’s ongoing demonisation of renewable energy.

 - The main page on Australia’s progress to becoming a renewable energy superpower